taylorchu/2cent-tts/README.md

 {
   "model": "tts-1",
-  "input": "Hello, this is a test of text to speech.", "audio_text": "the horrid battle fray is done no longer beats the furious drum to death to death or victory all all is still", "audio": "$(base64 -i samples/voice-ref/1.wav)", "response_format": "wav"
+  "input": "Hello, this is a test of text to speech.", "audio": "$(base64 -i samples/voice-ref/1.wav)", "response_format": "wav"
 }